 Of course, it includes a lot of features on other Osprey favorites you may have already checked out, but the Hikelite has some unique and helpful features you are going to love, especially if you hike or do other outdoor sports.

-The Hikelite is available in 2 sizes, a 26L capacity version and an 18L one.
+The Hikelite is available in 3 sizes, a 32L, 26L and a smaller 18L one.
 Apart from their sizes, there are two main differences between the two versions.
-The smaller Hikelite does not have a front ‘shove-it’ pocket, or a second pair of compression straps as you can see on the image below:
+The smaller Hikelite does not have a front ‘shove-it’ pocket, or a second pair of compression straps.
+And the larger 32L has a front clip strap to keep things in place too.

 18 x 10 x 11 inches